blackklopi/01-tools/README.md

 	![Verify installed/configured JDKs](/assets/idea-02-jdk.png)
 	![Check default JDK for projects](/assets/idea-03-project-jdk.png)
 	You may also have to [configure the location of Gradle](https://www.jetbrains.com/help/idea/gradle.html), if not automatically configured.
-3. Select _Check out from Version Control: git_ and provide the repository URL; note that you can use either `https://hsro-inf-...` (and provide your Github username and password), or `git@github.com:hsro-inf-...` (with [SSH credentials as configured with Github](https://help.github.com/articles/connecting-to-github-with-ssh/)).
+3. Select _Check out from Version Control: git_ and provide the repository URL; note that you can use either `https://inf-git.fh-rosenheim.de...` (and provide your username and password), or `git@inf-git.fh-rosenheim.de:...` (with SSH credentials as configured with GitLab).
 	![Check out from VCS](/assets/idea-04-from-git.png)
 4. After checkout, it may take a while for Gradle to build and index the project.
 5. Look at the project's `build.gradle` and see how it configures for the use of [JUnit 5](http://junit.org/junit5/docs/current/user-guide/#running-tests-build-gradle).